ThomasDeutsch/flowcards/README.md

 }
 ```
 This a direct translation: From a scenario as a user-flow to a scenario in code.<br/>
-Usually, you will have more than one flow or requirement for your app.<br/>
-flowcards provides a modular system to write frontend apps flow-by-flow.<br/>
+flowcards provides a modular system for your scenarios, so that developers are able to model<br/>
+frontend applications flow-by-flow.
+It is no longer about modular components, now we can create
+modular behaviour.<br/>

 ## Benefits
 The code-structure can be based on the requirements you want to fulfill.<br/>